MicrosoftDocs/fabric-docs/docs/data-factory/connector-lakehouse-copy-activity.md

 - **Data store type**: Select **Workspace**.
 - **Workspace data store type**: Select **Lakehouse** from the data store type list.
 - **Lakehouse**: Select an existing Lakehouse from the workspace.
 If none exists, then create a new Lakehouse by selecting **New**.
-If you use **Add dynamic content** to specify your Lakehouse name, add a parameter and specify the Lakehouse object ID as the parameter value.
+If you use **Add dynamic content** to specify your Lakehouse, add a parameter and specify the Lakehouse object ID as the parameter value.
 To get your Lakehouse object ID, open your Lakehouse in your workspace, and the ID is after `/lakehouses/`in your URL.

     :::image type="content" source="./media/connector-lakehouse/lakehouse-object-id.png" alt-text="Screenshot showing the Lakehouse object ID.":::